LuxStatera/ha-themes/README.md

 ![115834477-dbab4500-a447-11eb-908a-139a6edaec5c](https://user-images.githubusercontent.com/73693443/202004066-81eb39cd-a962-462e-949c-a6bdda2a7bf9.gif)

-I downloaded the Cyberpunk 2077 theme from HACS and then edited the file so I could customize the colors and background image.
+I downloaded the "Cyberpunk 2077" theme from HACS and then edited the file so I could customize the colors and background image.

 I did not change the color names so if you decide to look at each file they won't make sense.
 All I did was change the color codes and the background link.